txuyuan/GoogleDriveFolderMerger/README.md

 # GoogleDriveFolderMerger
-A python tool to merge self-owned files in two folders, even if intermediate folders are owned by others
+A python tool to merge files in two folders, even if intermediate folders are owned by others

 ## Technology used:
 - Python3